schmettow/New_Stats/docs/Getting_started_with_R.md

 1. interactive data analysis
 2. creating data analysis reports
 3. developing new statistical routines.

-It turns out that creating multimedia reports in R has become very easy by the knitr/markdown framework that is neatly integrated into the Rstudio environment.
-I

 With R one typically *works interactively through a data analysis*.
 The analysis often is a rather routine series of steps, like: